 Please ensure that you read the guidance below before applying for a course.

-LEAP - Language Experience for All Programme – is the name of our University Wide Language Programme provided by the University Language Centre.
-These courses are open to all students, staff and members of the public, with the aim of delivering practical courses in a range of foreign languages to students who are not language specialists.
+LEAP is that Language Experience for All Programme provided by the University Language Centre.
+These courses are open to all students, staff and members of the public.

 Courses are normally taught for three hours per week over a total of 23 weeks (September to May).
 Some class time is dedicated to the course assessment.
-Occasionally, assessments may take outside of class time.
+Written assessments will take place outside of class time and during the university exam time.
 Students will receive advance notification of these times in order to plan their schedule.
 Many courses are offered in the evening.

 Full course descriptions and details of assessment can be found under each language/course listing.

-- To provide language modules at different levels ranging from ab initio to advanced;
+- To provide language modules at different levels ranging from beginner to advanced;

 - To equip students with the foundations of the communicative skills which they will require when studying or working abroad;